o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/procedural-material-nodes.md

    After you specify the changes that you want, use the **[Render Asynchronous](/docs/userguide/render-asynchronous-node.md)** or **[Render Synchronous](/docs/userguide/render-synchronous-node.md)** node to update the procedural material's texture\.
 The render node applies to all procedural materials in which their parameters have changed, so at most, call a render node once per frame\.

 **Example**
 The Allegorithmic Substance gem includes a sample procedural material named `brickWall_04`\.
-You can import this file into Lumberyard and write a script that dynamically changes the **Age** and **Mortar** input parameter values, so that the wall appears to erode over time\. <a name="example-brick-wall-render-asynchronous-script"></a>
+You can import this file into Lumberyard and write a script that dynamically changes the **Age** and **Mortar** input parameter values, so that the wall appears to erode over time\.  {#example-brick-wall-render-asynchronous-script}

 See the following example script to enable this effect\.